Official-MoonDao/documentation/MoonDAO/docs/Legal/Overview Effect Flight/Overview Effect Flight Terms and Conditions.md

 ### 4.2 Fund Allocation

-Upon successful completion of the Minimum Goal or beyond, funds are allocated as follows:
+If the campaign successfully secures a seat, funds are allocated as follows:

 - 90% disbursed to the Organizing Entity [multi-signature wallet](https://app.safe.global/transactions/queue?safe=arb1:0xaA1Bd6d001C0000420090EDb36bEAE0D9393B5EA) ("Overview Team" owned by the Organizing Entity) for mission execution, including flight procurement, logistics, and related expenses.
 1% of which will be donated to Space Camp USA to train and inspire the next generation of astronauts.
 - 2.5% to MoonDAO treasury for operational support.